 top of page

-The Missing Piece in Medication-Assisted Weight Loss
+The Missing Piece in Medication-Assisted Weight Loss: Emotional Support

 Weight loss journeys are rarely straightforward.
 When medications such as GLP-1 agonists (like Ozempic or Wegovy) are introduced, they can certainly help with appetite regulation and metabolic changes.
 However, medication alone doesn’t address the emotional and psychological aspects of eating.
-This is where emotional support becomes a key
+This is where emotional support becomes a key component of sustainable weight loss.

 Why Emotional Eating Still Shows Up